 A more pronounced ventilation from the south (8°N) in the eastern AS was earlier found by Acharya and Panigrahi (2016).
-Even though ICW spreads northward uniformly across the basin at intermediate depth (You and Tomczak, 1993), our results suggest that advective particles enter the AS predominantly along the eastern boundary (Fig. 11; Schott and McCreary, 2001) in comparison to the western boundary, as they do in the thermocline (You and Tomczak, 1993).
-The maximum oxygen concentration at intermediate depth in May (Fig. 4a) might therefore be associated with the maximum northward transport into the eastern basin during spring intermonsoon (Fig. 11c) and the supply of higher oxygenated water.
-The northward advection into the eastern basin along the Indian coast shows a second maximum during winter monsoon (Fig. 11a), which can be confirmed by observations showing a supply of oxygenated ICW during that time (Shenoy et al., 2020).
-RSW spreads out of the Gulf of Aden during summer monsoon (Fig. 11b) and passes the western basin OMZ on its way northward with a peak in autumn intermonsoon phase (Fig. 11d).
-These results are in agreement with the study of Beal et al. (2000), who tracked the spreading of RSW by salinity properties.
-Compared to the strong variability of the western boundary current, the seasonal oxygen cycle in the western basin is weak (Fig. 4a).
-This could be explained by the loss of oxygen via consumption when RSW passes the area of strong primary production off the coast of Oman (Acharya and Panigrahi, 2016) during the summer monsoon (Fig 11).
+Even though ICW spreads northward uniformly across the basin at intermediate depth (You and Tomczak, 1993), our results suggest that ventilating particles enter the AS predominantly along the eastern boundary (Fig. 8e, f; Schott and McCreary, 2001) in comparison to the western boundary, as they do in the thermocline (You and Tomczak, 1993).
+The maximum oxygen concentration at intermediate depth in May (Fig. 4a) can therefore be associated with the maximum northward transport of higher oxygenated water into the eastern basin during spring intermonsoon (Fig. 9f) and the supply of higher oxygenated water.

+The western part advects particles equally from around covering particle origins in the northern AS.
+The RSW that spreads out of the Gulf of Aden during summer monsoon (Fig. 9c) passes the western basin OMZ on its way northward (Fig. 7c).
+These results are in agreement with the study of Beal et al. (2000), who tracked RSW spreading by salinity properties.

+5 Compared to the strong variability of the western boundary current, the seasonal oxygen cycle in the western basin is weak (Fig. 4a).
+This could be explained by the loss of oxygen via consumption when RSW passes the area of strong primary production off the coast of Oman (Acharya and Panigrahi, 2016) during the summer monsoon.

-The western ASOMZ is ventilated from the north with PGW not only along the boundary current but also with water that resided in or circled the northern basin of the AS.
-Particle advection into the western basin from the north is strongest during the spring intermonsoon (Fig. 11c).
+Particle advection into the western basin from the north is strongest during the spring intermonsoon (Fig. 9a).
 This is confirmed by the maximum in oxygen concentration during May (Fig. 4a).
 However, Prasad et al. (2001) stated that PGW spreads further down the Omani coast during winter monsoon with the western boundary undercurrent and more equally to the eastern basin around the northern pathway during the rest of the year.
 The same spreading patterns of PGW can be confirmed also on the isopycnal surface of 27 kg/m3.
 The seasonal cycle of oxygen concentration shows a second peak in February (Fig. 4a).